-Equi-af\/f\/ine and projective curvatures and inf\/initesimal arclengths are well known, and can be expressed in terms of Euclidean invariants~\cite{faugeras94, kogan03}.
-In particular, ${\mathcal{SA}}(2)$-curvature $\mu$ and inf\/initesimal ${\mathcal{SA}}(2)$-arclength $d\alpha$ are expressed in terms of their Euclidean counterparts as follows
+Equi-affine and projective curvatures and infinitesimal arclengths are well known, and can be expressed in terms of Euclidean invariants~\cite{faugeras94, kogan03}.
+In particular, ${\mathcal{SA}}(2)$-curvature $\mu$ and infinitesimal ${\mathcal{SA}}(2)$-arclength $d\alpha$ are expressed in terms of their Euclidean counterparts as follows